stewartTS/challenges/README.md

 Checkout our Challenges!

 ### What we would love to see
-- Your ability to solve problems
+- YYour ability to solve problems
+- Thinking about explicit requirements
 - Clean code (use linters)
 - TDD techniques